-On my recent trip to Phuket, I finally had the chance to stop by and stay in Old Phuket Town.
-I had been to Phuket many times in the past, but like most tourists, I’ve always been focused on that beach and white sand life.
+I had been to Phuket many times in the past, but like most tourists, I’ve always been focused on the beach and white sand life.
 It wasn’t until my latest trip to Phuket, that I finally had the chance to stop by and stay in Old Phuket Town.

 But to tell you the truth, I actually almost didn’t make it to Old Phuket Town again on this trip.
-Old Phuket Town wasn’t on my Phuket itinerary.
-It was only when my hotel in Karon Beach canceled my reservation last minute that I looked into shifting my travel plan to Old Phuket Town at the recommendation of my friend Yi Wei.
-I liked what I read online, so I booked a hotel, and that was that.
+Old Phuket Town wasn’t even on my original Phuket itinerary.
+It was only when my hotel in Karon Beach canceled my reservation very last minute that I finally looked into shifting my travel plan to Old Phuket Town, at the recommendation of my friend Yi Wei.
+I liked what I read online, so I booked a hotel at Old Phuket Town, and the rest, as they say, was history.